top of page

 PREFERRED QUALIFICATIONS:

-• Familiarity with Tilden Regional Park, Reinhardt Redwood Regional Park, and Joaquin Miller Park
+• East Bay applicants: experience hiking in Tilden Regional Park, Reinhardt Redwood Regional Park, and/or Joaquin Miller Park and familiarity with flora and fauna in the parks

 PERKS AND BENEFITS: